mrb/mrb.github.com/_posts/2013-02-23-notes-on-teaching-with-the-kernel-language-approach.markdown

 __As a Branch of Mathematics__ - Your practical knowledge is superseded by a deeper understanding of the theoretical underpinnings of programming, typically limited to one language and paradigm.
 The authors criticize this approach as narrow, citing semi-successful attempts by such luminaries as Dijkstra, but themselves aim to cover a broader range of concepts.

-__In Terms of Concepts__ - The style that the authors feel their work is the most in line with, and one that they attribute to _SICP_ (lovingly referred to as "Abelson et. al").
+__In Terms of Concepts__ - The style that the authors feel their work is the most in line with, and one that they attribute to _SICP_ (lovingly referred to as "Abelson et al.").
 Criticisms are leveled at the single language approach, lack of formal semantics, and missing fundamental concepts of their predecessors in this category, however.

 Considering the pitfalls of the above approaches, the central question of the text becomes:

 > "How can we teach programming as a unified discipline?"

-Because it seems apparent that teaching each separate concept through a representative language(some each of Haskell, Java, Erlang, etc.):
+Because it seems apparent that teaching each separate concept through a representative language (some each of Haskell, Java, Erlang, etc.):

 > "...multiplies the intellectual effort of the student and instructor (since each language has its own syntax and semantics) but does not show the deep connections between the paradigms."

+#### What Is The Kernel Language Approach?

-So the authors want to communicate through concepts, to highlight the _interface_ between the programmer and the raw concepts involved in interpreting and computing results from programs.
+After outlining the methods that they have observed, the authors make it clear that they want to communicate through concepts, to highlight the _interface_ between the programmer and the raw concepts involved in interpreting and computing results from programs.
 In other words:

 > "In the kernel language approach, programming paradigms and their requisite languages are emergent phenomena"

 This is a very powerful concept.
 It highlights the interconnectedness of programming languages by placing them on something like a continuum.
 Instead of using a practical programming language to learn concepts, you use concepts to learn programming languages, with a reasonable intermediate representation to boot.

+The essence of the approach is:

+* Encode "programmer significant concepts" such as conditional statements, sequential execution, and concurrency in a kernel language which contains the correct combination of features for a given programming paradigm
+* Extend this kernel language with _syntactic sugar_ (more convenient interfaces to existing syntax) and _functional abstractions_ (new additions to the language, new syntax) in order to make it more expressive and powerful
+* Translate localized examples, algorithms, etc. written in the practical programming language to kernel language, and vice versa

 This diagram shows the steps for extending the initial kernel language to become more expressive by adding functional abstractions and syntactic sugar:

 <center><img src="http://michaelrbernste.in/images/kernel_teaching_diagram.png"></center>

-The simplest core of the language is a functional.
+The simplest core of the language is functional.
 Various types of state are added, cautiously, as are concurrency, object systems, and more.
 The authors are very clear, especially with respect to state and concurrency, that these powerful concepts have to be added and treated seriously.
-In my opinion the semantics they lay out for each successively more complex language are a very clear, insightful representation of the essence of what these languages can express.
+In my opinion the semantics they lay out for each successively more complex language are very clear, insightful representations of the essence of what these languages can express.
 The progression from one kernel language to another is simple and easy to follow.

-One of the more interesting sections of the paper is where the authors outline the approach known as the "Creative Extension Principle" which they use to systematize the means by which kernel languages are extended.
+One of the more interesting sections of the paper is where the authors outline the approach known as the "Creative Extension Principle" that they use to systematize the means by which kernel languages are extended.
+They explain that they consider the simplicity of the semantics and the potential complexity of the resulting programs when determining when and how to add features to the kernel languages.
+This "layered" approach is very continuous and allows for a lot of different combinations of concepts.

 I thought I would include an example kernel language, in this case the language for relational programming, as presented in the _CTM_ book.
-It's not necessary to explain any of it here, but if you're just experiencing these ideas for the first time, it's nice to be able to see some context.
+It's not necessary to explain any of it here, and they don't include it in the paper, but if you're just experiencing these ideas for the first time, it's nice to be able to see some context.

 <center><img src="http://michaelrbernste.in/images/relational.png"></center>

 You can get a sense of the limited number of forms that the language has, of its capabilities syntax wise, and a basic sense of the semantics.

-The essence of the approach is:

-* Encode "programmer significant concepts" such as conditional statements, sequential execution, and concurrency in a kernel language which contains the correct combination of features for a given programming paradigm
-* Extend this kernel language with _syntactic sugar_ and _functional abstraction_ in order to make it more expressive and powerful
-* Translate localized examples, algorithms, etc. written in the practical programming language to kernel language, and vice versa

 ##